slotix/dbconvert-streams-website/docs/guide/getting-started.md

 }
 ```

-Elapsed time shows how much time it took since starting of the stream.
-Statuses of source and target changed to `STOPPED`.
+Elapsed time shows how much time has passed since starting of the stream.
+Source and target statuses changed to `STOPPED.`